Marzoug-Nabil/Marzoug_Nabil_Portfolio/README.md

 ### Projects and Experience

+#### Researcher in Quantum Machine Learning - Prime Lab
+- 🏢 University of Moncton, Canada
+- 🔍 Worked on the project "Quantum Machine Learning for Cancer Detection," where I explored the integration of quantum computing with machine learning for the classification of colon polyps and segmentation of skin cancer.
+- 🚀 Technologies Used: Python, TensorFlow, PennyLane, Qiskit
+- 📈 Key Features: Quantum Neural Networks (QNNs), EfficientNet, Quantum Circuit Design
+- 💡 Results and Insights: Demonstrated the potential of quantum computing for enhanced accuracy in medical image classification.
+The research led to the development of two research papers that will be published soon.

 #### Assistant AI Researcher Intern
 - 🏢 Moncton University, Canada
 - 🔍 Led the analysis of the Cicdarknet-2020 dataset, resulting in a [research paper](Research_paper.pdf) that describes the use of machine learning in cybersecurity.